Number6App/number6app.github.io/how_does_it_work.md

 # How does it work, exactly?

 Number6 is a serverless app hosted on AWS, built and deployed using their [Serverless Application Model](https://aws.amazon.com/serverless/sam/) framework.
-It's based on lambda functions written in Java using a [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) ("ports and adaptors") and the [Dagger DI framework.](https://dagger.dev) Here's a picture of it in action:
+It's based on lambda functions written in Kotlin using a [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) ("ports and adaptors") and the [Dagger DI framework.](https://dagger.dev) Here's a picture of it in action:

 ![Architecture](/assets/images/arch.png)